Laya (actress): Personal life

-Laya was born on 21 October 1981 in a Telugu Bramhin family in Vijayawada, Andhra Pradesh.
+Laya was born on 21 October 1981 in a Telugu Brahmin family in Vijayawada, Andhra Pradesh.
+Her maiden name is Gorty.
 She attended Nirmala High School, Vijayawada.
 Her mother was a music teacher in Nirmala High School, Vijayawada and her father was a doctor.
 During her school days, she was a state level Chess player.
 Later, she moved to Hyderabad and participated in multiple stage shows as a classical dancer, having performed in more than 50 stage shows.
-She has a bachelor's degree in Computer Applications.
+She has a Master's degree in Computer Applications.
 She married Dr. Sri Ganesh Gorty in 2006 and settled in Los Angeles, California.
-The couple has a daughter, Sloka and a son, Vachan.
+The couple has a daughter and a son.